-Her major research interests are in the economics of crime and econometrics of informal labor markets (e.g. market for drug dealers), and applied aspects of criminal justice policy issues, such as the determination of prices in illicit markets, impact of law enforcement strategies on crime, and the welfare economics of prohibition and depenalization policies.
+Her major research interest focuses on the economics of crime and the econometrics of informal labor markets (e.g. labor supply of drug dealers).
+Priscillia's applied work evaluates aspects of criminal justice policy issues, such as the determination of prices in illicit markets, impact of law enforcement strategies on crime, and the welfare economics of drug prohibition and depenalization policies.

 She has recent publications of articles in refereed journals, such as Journal of Drug Policy Analysis, Addiction Science & Clinical Practice, and IZA Journal of Migration.